hyperledger/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 The subsections below outline best practices for provers and verifiers.

+### Presentation Requests and Non-Revocation Intervals

+This section prescribes best practices in formulating and interpreting non-revocation intervals on proof requests.

+A non-revocation interval contains `"from"` and `"to"` (integer) EPOCH times.
+For historical reasons, any timestamp within this interval is technically acceptable in a non-revocation subproof.
+However, these semantics allow for ambiguity in cases where revocation occurs within the interval, and in cases where the ledger supports reinstatement.
+These best practices obviate this equivocation, fostering deterministic outcomes.

+#### Verifier Non-Revocation Interval Formulation

+The verifier MUST specify, as current [INDY-HIPE 11](https://github.com/hyperledger/indy-hipe/blob/master/text/0011-cred-revocation/README.md) notes, the same integer EPOCH time for both ends of the interval.
+In effect, where the presentation request specifies a non-revocation interval, the verifier MUST request a non-revocation instant.

+#### Prover Non-Revocation Interval Processing

+In querying the nodes for revocation status, given a revocation interval on a single instant (i.e., on `"from"` and `"to"` the same), the prover MUST query the ledger for all germane revocation updates from registry creation through that instant (i.e., from zero through `"to"` value): if the credential has been revoked prior to the instant, the revocation necessarily will appear in the aggregate delta.

 ### Provers, Presentation Proposals, and Presentation Requests

 In fulfilment of the [RFC0037](../../features/0037-present-proof/README.md) Present Proof protocol, provers may initiate with a presentation proposal or verifiers may initiate with a presentation request.
 In the former case, the prover has both a presentation proposal and a presentation request; in the latter case, the prover has only a presentation request.